moliveme/LeetCode/README.md

 7. 7-can-make-ap

 Given an array of numbers arr, return true if the array can be rearranged to form an arithmetic progression.
 Otherwise, return false.

+8. 8-valid-parentheses

+Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+An input string is valid if:

+Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.
+Every close bracket has a corresponding open bracket of the same type.